 NO!
 You do it now!

 Insightful and funny talk by Larry Smith.

-One of the excuses is that you have to be lucky to get a great career.
+One excuse is that you have to be lucky to get a great career.
 So, you will stand around hoping to get lucky.

-Action is the foundational key to all success. ~~Pablo Picasso
+Action is the foundational key to all success. ~ Pablo Picasso

 Get over the fear of being weird.
 Do whatever needs to be done to get the great results you are dreaming of.
 Don’t sell yourself short because you are afraid of what others might think.
 It’s your passion and your way of doing this, and it doesn’t matter what others think.